SiddPlus/FMPGame/COMMENTARY.md

 #### Networking and Multiplayer in Unreal Engine 5

 "Networking and Multiplayer" is an official documentation section published by Epic Games, the developers of Unreal Engine 5 (Networking and Multiplayer in Unreal Engine | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.).
 Epic Games is a global leader in the games industry, and their networking framework is widely considered the gold standard for synchronized, client-server gameplay.
 This documentation reflects Epic’s commitment to providing a professional-grade architecture for developers to build scalable multiplayer experiences.
-While highly regarded for its technical depth and reliability, some community members have noted that the learning curve for "Network Relevancy" and "RPCs" can be steep, often requiring significant trial and error to master.
+While highly regarded for its technical depth and reliability, some community members have noted that the learning curve for "Network Relevancy" and "`RPC`s" can be steep, often requiring significant trial and error to master.
 Nevertheless, it remains the definitive authority for Unreal developers.

 The source explains the core Client-Server model, where the server acts as the ultimate authority to prevent cheating.
-It covers essential concepts such as Actor Replication, Property Replication (using ReplicatedUsing for RepNotifies), and Remote Procedure Calls (RPCs).
+It covers essential concepts such as Actor Replication, Property Replication (using ReplicatedUsing for RepNotifies), and `Remote Procedure Calls (RPCs)`.
 The guide details how data is passed between the server and clients, ensuring that game states like health and positioning are synchronized across the network (Networking and Multiplayer in Unreal Engine | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.).

 I found this documentation incredibly insightful because it lays out the "why" behind server authority.
 The step-by-step breakdown of how a variable travels from the server to the client was particularly helpful for understanding bandwidth optimization.
 However, the language is quite dense; as a student, I felt that more visual flowcharts of the packet lifecycle would have helped bridge the gap for beginners.
 I disagreed with the brief coverage of "Listen Servers," as more practical examples of host-player logic would have been beneficial.